• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Eat them as they are or top the beans with diced tomato, fresh cilantro, or pico de Gallo.
-They are also great in recipes like this refried bean taquitos with guacamole.
+Enjoy the beans as they are or top them with diced tomato, fresh cilantro, or pico de Gallo.
+They are also great in recipes like these refried bean vegan taquitos with guacamole.
+For more vegan recipes with beans, try a vegan black bean recipe or a vegan red lentil chili with pinto beans.

 Jump to: